thomaslaraia/OOSA-code-public/README.md

 A function to find the orthogonal distance between a line and a point, to be used in the Douglas-Peucker line generalization algorithm.

+### dp-line-general

+Contains an example solution for the Douglas-Peucker line generalisation.